sendaifun/raycast/README.md

 ---

 <p align="right">
-Made with ♥ from the SendAI team
+Made by the SendAI team
 </p>